PaulioRandall/go-trackable/README.md

 // Stack trace if file could not be created:
 //
-//		——Could not save text——
+//		Could not save text
 //		⤷ Failed to open file
 //		⤷ Filename '/simpsons.txt' could not be created
 //		⤷ <error returned by os.Create>
 ```

-It's important to define errors created via `Track` and `Checkpoint` as package scooped (global) or you won't be able to reference them.
-It is not recommended to create trackable errors after initialisation but Realms do exist if such use cases appear.
+It's important to define errors created via `New` and `Track` as package scooped (global) or you won't be able to reference them.
+It is not recommended to create trackable errors after initialisation but Realms do exist for such cases.

-It is also recommended to call `Initialised` from an init function in package main to prevent the creation of trackable errors after program initialisation.
+It's also recommended to call `Initialised` from an init function in package main to prevent the creation of trackable errors after program initialisation.

-You can return a tracked error directly but it's recommended to call one of the receiving functions `Wrap`, `CausedBy`, `Because`, `BecauseOf`, or `Checkpoint` with additional information.
+You can return a tracked error directly but it's recommended to call one of the receiving functions `CausedBy`, `WrapBy`, `Because`, or `BecauseOf` with additional information.

 For manual debugging there's `trackerr.Debug` and the deferable `trackerr.DebugPanic` which will print a readable stack trace.

 You may also craft your own error types and wrap or be wrapped by trackerr errors.
-Any that implement the `ErrorWrapper` interface may be used as an argument to the `Tracked.BecauseOf` and `Untacked.BecauseOf`.

 ### Testing